regolith-linux/website/content/en/docs/Overview/_index.md

 ### Configuration Files

 While most of the common tasks of system management and administration are handled by graphical interfaces such as `Settings`, lower-level configuration is done by editing configuration files that are installed as part of Regolith.
 For example, to change what information is presented on the bar, or to tweak the border width of windows, editing configuration files is required.
-These customizations are covered in the [customization section](https://regolith-linux.org/docs/customize/).
+These customizations are covered in the [customization section](/docs/customize/).

-## Where should I go next?
+## Where next?

 * [Getting Started](../getting-started/): Get started with Regolith
 * [The Interface](../interface/): Understand how to perform actions in Regolith